-Writing NSW is set to lose its ongoing state government funding at the end of this year, as part of a decision to grant just 5% of long-term arts funding to literature.
+Writing NSW lost its ongoing state government funding at the end of 2020, as part of a decision to grant just 5% of long-term arts funding to literature.
 It’s devastating that the state’s peak organisation for writers is being defunded in the middle of a global pandemic, says our Chair, Joel Naoum.
 You can read Joel’s full statement below, along with statements of support from our community.
 A media release about the funding decision is here.

 Read the latest update on the future of Writing NSW from chair Joel Naoum here.